Agile Tradespace Exploration for Space Rendezvous Mission Design via Transformers: Methodology

 \subsection{Multi-Objective Optimal Control Problem}

 Space mission design involves identifying feasible solutions while optimizing multiple, often competing, mission objectives.
 In the context of RPOD missions, a fundamental trade-off in preliminary trajectory design is balancing fuel consumption against flight time.
-Given this consideration, it is crucial for mission designers to characterize the Pareto front of the associated Multi-Objective Optimal Control Problem (MO-OCP): {
+Given this consideration, it is crucial for mission designers to characterize the Pareto front of the associated MO-OCP: {

 } where $\boldsymbol{x}_k = \boldsymbol{x}(t_k) \in \mathbb{R}^{n_x}$ and $\boldsymbol{u}_k = \boldsymbol{u}(t_k) \in \mathbb{R}^{n_u}$ represent the system state and the corresponding control input at time step $k$; $\boldsymbol{F}_k: \mathbb{R}^{n_x} \times \mathbb{R}^{n_u} \rightarrow \mathbb{R}^{n_x}$ denotes the discrete-time dynamics; and the set $\mathcal{S}_k \subseteq \mathbb{R}^{n_x} \times \mathbb{R}^{n_u}$ defines the admissible state-control pairs at time step $k$, encoding operational constraints.
 More generally, $\mathcal{S}_k$ may be expressed as a finite union of $n_c$ sets, $\mathcal{S}_k = \mathcal{S}_{k,1} \ \cup \ ... \ \cup \ \mathcal{S}_{k,n_c}$.
 Finally, ${\mathcal{J}_1, \ldots, \mathcal{J}_M}$ denotes the set of $M$ objective functions to be optimized.